MELTzx/SIM-Calendar-to-Google-Calendar/README.md

-# Convert SIM Calendar to Google Calendar
+# Convert and Import SIM Calendar to Google Calendar Guide

 ## Guide to export calendar